FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Clean Your Dogs Face

 For white dogs (breeds such as Bichon Frise, Maltese and American Eskimo Dog), use an eye wipe to prevent red/brown marks under the eye from tear secretion that causes stains.
 Pet stores sell eye wipes for this specific purpose and ensure that they are safe to go near the eyes.
-Do not use regular soap and water because the soap can irritate sensitive eyes.
+Do not use regular soap and water because the soap can irritate dogs’ eye.

-The facial wrinkles in short-faced dogs like Pugs, Bulldogs and French Bulldogs must be cleaned daily to thwart skin disorders.
-In these breeds, many dogs with scruff underneath their mouth require a cleaning as well to keep fur free of matting and prevent food build up in their beard.
+The facial wrinkles in short-faced dogs like Pugs, Bulldogs, and French Bulldogs must be cleaned daily to thwart skin disorders.
+In these breeds, many dogs with scruff underneath their mouth require cleaning as well to keep fur free of matted dog hair and prevent food build up in their beard.

 Brush Your Dogs Teeth

 Taking care of your dogs teeth is vital to keep his breath fresh and clean as he matures, and to ensure he will have healthy teeth to eat his food.
-The first step is to make sure your dogs diet includes hard food as well as soft – hard food keeps teeth strong.
-You should also give your dog an edible chew toy as this will sharpen his teeth and keep them sturdy.
+The first step in dog grooming tips and tricks is to make sure your dogs diet includes both hard and soft food, with the hard keeping the teeth strong.
+You should also give your dog an edible chew toy, or even the best indestructible dog toys, as these will sharpen his teeth and keep them sturdy.

-You should purchase a dog toothbrush and meat-flavored toothpaste at your local pet store and attempt to brush your dogs teeth every week or so.
+You should purchase a dog toothbrush and meat-flavored toothpaste at your local pet store and attempt to brush your dog’s teeth every week or so.
+By brushing your dog’s teeth regularly, you can help keep their teeth healthy and free from tartar buildup.
 The toothbrush can be a regular canine brush or a rubber brush made to fit on your finger.
-Your dog probably will not like this process, but the meat-flavored toothpaste usually helps.
-In addition to brushing, your dog should receive a professional dental cleaning at least once a year at the vet.
+Your puppy probably will not like this process, but the meat-flavored toothpaste usually helps.
+In addition to brushing, your puppy should receive a professional dental cleaning at least once a year at the vet.
 This normally requires sedation, but is crucial to keep your dogs teeth clean.

 Brush Your Dogs Coat

 For Poodles or Schnauzers that require a special haircut, it is best to take your dog to a professional groomer.
+However, it is also possible to learn how to trim dog hair yourself.
 If it is not warm out, then long-haired dogs should go the same route.
 Grooming costs depend on whether your dog is being bathed or if he is being bathed and cut, as well as the size and needs of the dog.
 The best way to find a reputable groomer is to ask your vet or research the groomer online.
-Professional grooming can be a traumatic situation for dogs – they are being dropped off to a stranger to have their coat and nails cut, which they find uncomfortable.
-Be sure to find a groomer you like and trust – its your dog, after all.
+Professional grooming can be a traumatic situation for dogs.
+They are being dropped off to a stranger to have their coat and nails cut, which they find uncomfortable.
+Be sure to find a groomer you like and trust—it’s your dog, after all.

 Breeds like Bichon Frises or Havanese have more involved brushing needs.
 They must be groomed daily with a wire brush to prevent matting and tangles.
-During bi-annual molting, dogs like the rough-coated Brussels Griffon require hand-stripping.
+During bi-annual molting, dogs like the rough-coated Brussels Griffon require hand-stripping .
 All dogs require some weekly brushing.
-Check our Breeds section to see the recommendations for your dog.

 Bathe Your Dog

-All dogs need to be bathed every now and again.
+Every dog requires a bath every now and again.
 It can be an arduous task if your dog doesnt like the bathing process, or it can be a matter of turning on the water and calling your dog.
 If your dog has relatively short hair it is easy to pop him in a tub with lukewarm water running and use dog shampoo and a dog mitt (a rubber sponge that fits over your hand) to scrub and clean your dog.
 Following this, a thorough towel drying should be enough.
 If you have a long-haired breed like a German Shepherd or Golden Retriever, outdoor bathing is the way to go.
-There is simply too much hair to do this in a bathtub.
+There is simply too much dead hair to do this in a bathtub.
 You can do the same bathing process using an outdoor sink or hose with lukewarm water.

-If you follow this general guide, your dogs grooming should become a daily responsibility that results in a happy, healthy dog.
+The above dog grooming tips and tricks that all dog owners should be aware of.
+If dog owners follow this dog grooming styles guide, your dog’s grooming should become a daily responsibility that results in a happy, healthy puppy.